 According to Wood, you should also ask prospective coaches about their methodology and approach to coaching.
-Don’t be afraid of asking for testimonials/references and/or a free consultation, either, and say no if you don’t feel like your personalities are a fit.
+Don’t be afraid of asking for testimonials/references.
+Some coaches offer a free consultation.
+These are an excellent way of testing if your personalities are a fit.
 The cost of career coaching usually pays for itself in higher salaries or greater work satisfaction.

 “A coach can help you set tangible goals and ensure you are positioning yourself most effectively to make them happen,” Wood maintains.
 “If you are striving for a promotion, a coach can help you make it a reality.
 They will help you ensure you have positioned yourself properly, are advocating for yourself when necessary, and have proper buy-in from your leadership team.
 If you want to negotiate a raise, a coach can help you research market rates, establish your goals, learn negotiation strategies, and prepare for your compensation conversations.”

-Similarly, if you have heightened responsibilities in a new role, working with a coach can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.
+If you have heightened responsibilities in a new role working with a coach can help you develop skills quickly.
+They can also help you avoid mistakes and bad habits which can form if you don’t take action.

 Keeping up with changes at work

-The oft-quoted World Economic Forum’s “Future of Jobs” report in 2016 predicted that five million jobs would no longer exist by 2020, as they become replaced by artificial intelligence, robots, and nanotechnology.
+The oft-quoted World Economic Forum’s “Future of Jobs” report in 2016 predicted that five million jobs would no longer exist by 2020.
+The jobs will be replaced by artificial intelligence, robots, and nanotechnology.
 However, the report also stated that 2.1 million new jobs would be created, particularly in computing, mathematics, architecture, and engineering.

-“We are all dealing with information, attention, and decision fatigue,” Dr. Tolbert states.
+“We are all dealing with information, attention, and decision fatigue,” Dr Tolbert states.
 “First, people need to know how to effectively brand themselves and develop in-demand skills so they are effectively standing out amongst their competitors with skills that employers are actually looking for.
-Second, we must learn how to effectively navigate high demands and tasks that are competing for our attention, so we can stay productive and also prevent burnout and stress, effectively integrating work-life balance and high performance.”
+Second, we must learn how to effectively navigate high demands and tasks that are competing for our attention, so we can stay productive aHow nd also prevent burnout and stress, effectively integrating work-life balance and high performance.”

-A key takeaway of this inevitable shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or switching careers in the near future.
+A key takeaway of this shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or changing jobs or careers in the future.

 But, how do you train for a job that doesn’t exist yet?
 While it seems futile to try and answer that question in a one-size-fits-all manner, it’s worth remembering that machines and technology have their limitations.
-While we don’t know for sure which jobs will be automated in the coming years, we do know that humans will still be required to interact with and lead the technology.
+While we don’t know for sure which jobs will be automated, we do know that humans will still be required to interact with and lead the technology.

 As the entrepreneur and author Laurent Haug succinctly put it, “autopilot didn’t put pilots out of a job”.
 Where technology is limited – creativity, empathy, leadership – humans are generally not.

-Consider taking a Myers-Briggs personality type test to learn more about your unique skill set and brainstorm how these aptitudes can be applied to work, both now and in the future.
+Consider taking a Myers-Briggs personality type test to learn more about your unique skill set.
+You can then brainstorm how these aptitudes can be applied to work, both now and in the future.

-Ask anyone whose career trajectory or leadership skills you admire, and they will likely tell you how they experienced and handled some kind of change during their ascent.
+Ask anyone whose career trajectory or leadership skills you admire.
+They will likely tell you how they experienced and handled some kind of change during their ascent.

 To change is to progress, adapt, grow, learn, and innovate.
 In fact, the changing face of work may be the reason for launching your career to positions in your field that you never previously imagined.
-Enlisting guidance and assistance at any stage will further assist you in unlocking this ultimate professional potential.
+Enlisting a career coach for guidance and assistance at any stage will further assist you in unlocking this ultimate professional potential.